hotNipi/node-red-contrib-ui-value-trail/README.md

 ![node-red-contrib-ui-value-trail.jpg](images/node-red-contrib-ui-value-trail.jpg)

 ## Preface
 The value trail is not as regular line chart.
 There is no time component involved.
 Every incoming payload creates new datapoint.
 All currently visible datapoints are evenly distributed along x-axis.
-Also, there is not tick marks or any reference values like minimum or maximum presented.

 This means that by looking on value trail you can easily detect rising or falling conditions.
 Or say things like *"Resistance value is ok at 543 kilo-ohm’s, but I don't like this strange peak"* or *"Pressure needs some maintenance cos it shows too much instability"*